Planting Pepper Seeds Experiment – Planting Domes

 When I moved, I gave away of a lot of my old supplies — cheaper to re-buy than it was to move them.
 One of the first things I re-bought was a seed germinating heat mat.
 This house is cooler overall, so I know the seeds will appreciate the warmth (and will germinate faster).

 Lots of them on Amazon these days, which is where I buy something like 95% of my supplies.
-I looked for something inexpensive and had decent rating (I know, real scientific).
+I looked for something inexpensive and had a decent rating (I know, real scientific).
 Here are some seed germinating heating mats if you want to look them over.
 But, the one I got was made by Ohuhu.

 My real experiment is going to be testing an inexpensive germination dome setup against one of the more expensive seed starting Bio-Domes.
-I got set of 10 trays for starting seeds, which also came with some teeny tools and some labels; I think I paid around $15 for it.
+I got a set of 10 trays for starting seeds, which also came with some teeny tools and some labels; I think I paid around $15 for it.
 Of course, I need to supply the seed-starting mix and a seed-starting fertilizer (regular stuff, just really diluted).

 The Bio-Dome is substantially more expensive, although it does come with the seed starting plugs and some fertilizer.
 It’s also more solidly made.
 There are several version of it, but I got the one that had 18 sections.
 (I felt it was more in line with the size of the sections in my mini-domes.)
 The advantage to this one is with the length of time the plant can stay in the dome, and the ease of transplanting.